 Update: with the release of the new iPad Pro 2018, this write up is more relevant than ever.
 I’ll do an updated review shortly, but in the mean time, I’ve made sure the below article is applicable to both the original iPad Pro and the iPad Pro 2018.

 As a photographer and retoucher of high profile artists, I’ve been searching for an ultra-portable and high-speed workflow that allowed me to shoot, offload my photos, share and mark the selects, intensely retouch, and post the photos within minutes of them being taken.

 Finally, I think I’ve found the solution: the iPad Pro.

-Widely regarded as the best tablet on the market right now, the iPad Pro has a gorgeous Retina screen and the sheer horsepower to outpace modern MacBooks.
+Widely regarded as the best tablet on the market right now, the iPad Pro has a gorgeous Retina screen and the sheer horsepower to match or outpace modern MacBooks.
 Any spec or hardware site will tell you that.